 If one of the rectifier diodes is damaged, the entire rectifier unit must be replaced.

-A short circuit of the diodes of the rectifier unit can be checked without removing the generator from the car, after disconnecting the wires from the battery and the generator and removing the cover from the rear cover of the generator.
-Also disconnect the wire from the output «D+» voltage regulator.
-You can check with an ohmmeter or with a lamp (1-5W, 12V) and battery as shown in Fig. 7-9.
+A short circuit of the rectifier block diodes can be checked without removing the generator from the car, after disconnecting the wires from the battery and generator and removing the casing from the rear cover of the generator.
+The wire from the "D+" terminal of the voltage regulator is also disconnected.
+You can check with an ohmmeter or a lamp (1-5W, 12V) and the battery as shown in Figure 7-9.

 1 - battery;